Skip to main content

 Charitable Donations

 These are just a few approaches that we have observed.
-Your finance department will have to determine if this is the best option, or if another approach is necessary.
-We are able to provide a report to your finance team upon request.
+Your finance department will have to determine if this is the best option or if another approach is necessary.
+We can provide a report to your finance team upon request.
 View sample report here.

 Matter is not responsible for determining the tax implications of using our Rewards feature with your team.